isomerpages/pa-chingay/_chingay50-stories/Didier Ng and Cherie Ng.md

 For 40-year-old Didier, her involvement in Chingay started half a dozen years ago, when one of her artist-mentor was invited to create, and she was asked to help out with community craft.
 Every year since, she has been involved in one way or another, be it to fix the floats, or prepare the props, conduct workshops, or partake in impromptu projects such as painting on some sculptures.

-“I studied product industrial design and can work with any material,” she said.
+“I studied product industrial design and can work with any material”, she said.
 “There were always many ad hoc projects, heaps of ideas to work on and create, and I’ve always been asked for advice.”

 Along the way, she roped in young Cherie, from when she was 12 or maybe 13 years old, to get her hands on small things.

-“She would get her classmates involved as well,” recalls Didier, who was delighted that Cherie developed a love for craft as she grew up.
+“She would get her classmates involved as well”, recalls Didier, who was delighted that Cherie developed a love for craft as she grew up.

 It was no surprise that her niece would go on to become a lead artist, the youngest in fact, for a Chingay50 Mini Float.